aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 To customize we can add any custom imports or css or scss styles immediately after the `@import "{{ site.theme }}";` line in our local styles.scss file.

-Styles added to this file override the defaut styles applied by Jekyll to our pages.
+Styles added to this file override the defautt styles at [https://github.com/pages-themes/cayman/blob/master/_sass/jekyll-theme-cayman.scss](https://github.com/pages-themes/cayman/blob/master/_sass/jekyll-theme-cayman.scss) that are applied by Jekyll to our pages.

-To test this out, I added the `.main-content h1` style to the `assets/css/style.scss` right after the import statement.
+To test this out, I added the `.main-content h1` style to my local `assets/css/style.scss` file, right after the import statement.

-So after I added the style, the `style.scss` file content looked like:
+After I added the style, the `style.scss` file content looked like:

 ```scss
 ---